California State Web Accessibility Laws

 California is one of the leading advocates of web accessibility in the US, with state laws and public policies which refer directly to the federal law Section 508 of the Rehabilitation Act.

 Section 508 outlines specific accommodations that are required to make electronic communications and information technologies accessible to people with disabilities.
-An upcoming refresh of the Section 508 will add more clarity to web accessibility rules by making WCAG 2.0 the standard of choice.
+The Section 508 refresh adds more clarity to web accessibility rules by making WCAG 2.0 the standard of choice.

 The California Government Code §11135(d) requires that all electronic and information technology created or used by the state must be fully accessible.
 It acknowledges that:There are various types of physical disabilities that impact user interaction on the web.
 Vision loss, hearing loss, limited manual dexterity, and cognitive disabilities are examples, with each having different means by which to access electronic information effectively.
 Our goal is to provide a good web experience for all visitors.

 California State University outlines a fairly comprehensive web accessibility policy, with specific enforcement measures to ensure compliance with Section 508.
 To enforce this, the state uses software to automatically evaluate the accessibility of a website; human due diligence is encouraged in addition.